Sunday, December 24, 2023

 And the scale of the proposed cuts is breath-taking: they want to leave only a handful of ticket offices in the larger stations.
 It is Beeching all over again.
 Only 12% of tickets are sold by ticket clerks, goes the claim, and so at my local station and thousands of others ‘it is proposed that all ticket office windows […] will close, with staff moving to other areas of the station, where there is customer demand’.

 The difficulties of financing the railways are not trivial.
-Passenger numbers are currently somewhere between 94–100% of pre-pandemic figures, but revenue is not, because the recovery has been stronger in off-peak leisure travel than in commuter traffic, which is the traditional backbone of the passenger railways’ finances.
-Even so, the answer is surely to grow revenue, not, as here, to cut off streams of revenue merely because they seem to be less efficient.
+Passenger numbers are currently somewhere between 94–100% of pre-pandemic figures, but, because the recovery has been stronger in cheaper off-peak leisure travel than in the traditional backbone of passenger railways’ finances, namely commuter traffic, overall revenue is not.
+Even so, the answer is surely to grow that revenue, not, as here, to cut off streams of revenue merely because they seem to be less efficient.

 The 0927 to Horsham draws into Ockley station in Surrey, 14th May 2018.